drakkan/terraform-provider-sftpgo/docs/data-sources/users.md

 - `download_bandwidth` (Number) Maximum download bandwidth as KB/s.
 - `sources` (List of String) Source networks in CIDR notation as defined in RFC 4632 and RFC 4291 for example "192.0.2.0/24" or "2001:db8::/32".
 The limit applies if the defined networks contain the client IP.
 - `upload_bandwidth` (Number) Maximum upload bandwidth as KB/s.

-<a id="nestedatt--users--filters--data_transfer_limits"></a>
-### Nested Schema for `users.filters.data_transfer_limits`

-Read-Only:

-- `download_data_transfer` (Number) Maximum data transfer allowed for downloads as MB.
-Not set means no limit.
-- `sources` (List of String) Source networks in CIDR notation as defined in RFC 4632 and RFC 4291 for example "192.0.2.0/24" or "2001:db8::/32".
-The limit applies if the defined networks contain the client IP.
-- `total_data_transfer` (Number) Maximum total data transfer allowed as MB.
-You can set a total data transfer instead of the individual values for uploads and downloads.
-- `upload_data_transfer` (Number) Maximum data transfer allowed for uploads as MB.
-Not set means no limit.

 <a id="nestedatt--users--filters--file_patterns"></a>